OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 # Implement append on send in your Outlook add-in (preview)

-***TODO***: Introductory text here

-By the end of this walkthrough, you'll have an add-in that inserts a disclaimer whenever a message is sent.
+By the end of this walkthrough, you'll have an add-in that can insert a disclaimer when a message is sent.

 > [!IMPORTANT]
 > This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and Windows with an Office 365 subscription.
 See [How to preview the append-on-send feature](#how-to-preview-the-append-on-send-feature) in this article for more details.